alanshaw/it-pushable/README.md

 `options` is an _optional_ parameter, an object with the following properties:

 * `onEnd` - a function called after _all_ values have been yielded from the iterator (including buffered values).
 In the case when the iterator is ended with an error it will be passed the error as a parameter.
-* `writev` - a boolean used to signal that the consumer of this iterable supports processing multiple buffered chunks at a time.
-When this option is set to `true` values yielded from the iterable will be arrays.

 Note: the `onEnd` function may be passed instead of `options`.